XORMANCER/kali-dots/README.md

 ## Customization
 ### Wallpapers and user pictures
-The user icon and backgrounds can be found at `.greeter/mug.png`, `.greeter/lock.png`, and `.greeter/background.png` respectively.
+The user icon and background files can be found at `.greeter/mug.png`, `.greeter/lock.png`, and `.greeter/background.png`.

 ### GTK and icon themes
-Modify the parameters within `.gtkrc-2.0` and `.config/gtk-3.0/settings.ini`.
+Parameters are set within `.gtkrc-2.0` and `.config/gtk-3.0/settings.ini`.

 ### Virtual Machine support
 For VMWare users, copy and paste support can be enabled by uncommenting the following line in `.config/bspwm/bsprc`.
 This is enabled by default.